 We are about to look ahead to a time when autonomous driving will become the norm, and Kia Motors is previewing a range of new technologies developed for the post-autonomous driving era at the Consumer Electronics Show 2019.

-The system also uses cameras to monitor user’s eyes and fingertip position, allowing him or her to manage several in-car features via an unobtrusive head-up display.
+The system also uses cameras to monitor the user’s eyes and fingertip position, allowing him or her to manage several in-car features via an unobtrusive head-up display.
 Through simple finger gestures, all vehicle occupants can make changes to the cabin environment, including lighting, climate control, and entertainment systems.

 Focused on the brand’s ‘emotive driving’ concept, the car might reveal much more at the CES 2019 event.